naorlivne/dcos-docs/1.9/installing/high-availability/index.md

 #### Mesos

-Mesos can be run in high availability mode, which requires running 3 or 5 masters.
+Mesos can be run in HA mode, which requires running 3 or 5 masters.
 When run in HA mode, one master is elected as the leader, while the other masters are followers.
 Each master has a replicated log which contains some state about the cluster.
 The leading master is elected by using ZooKeeper to perform leader election.
 For more detail on this, see the [Mesos HA documentation](https://mesos.apache.org/documentation/latest/high-availability/).

 #### Marathon